Marketing best practices for small businesses continually change, but changes will be more significant than usual in 2022, primarily because of:

 Small businesses can capitalize on these new preferences in several ways, to make their marketing more engaging, persuasive, and effective in meeting goals for revenue generation, brand awareness, and customer loyalty.
 Here are the most important things to do going into next year.

 Thanks to COVID, when retail shopping and dining out became rarities, BOPIS became wildly popular.
-In 2019, 68% of consumers were already using click-and-collect services, but they were offered mainly by large retailers.
+In 2019, 68% of consumers used click-and-collect services but they were offered mainly by large retailers.
 Because of its popularity now, small businesses serving a local market, whether B2C or B2B, should add BOPIS capabilities to their websites and other customer interface platforms such as Facebook.
 Customers like convenience, speed, and flexibility.

 Thanks to COVID, “Zoom” has become another trademark used as a generic term, like Ketchup or Q-tip.
 But whether because of the pandemic, travel budgets, or scheduling conflicts, your customers and prospects now hope for, expect, and appreciate virtual engagement.
 Use today’s simple, user-friendly, and robust platforms to host webinars, training sessions, quarterly client meetings, product introductions, and sales presentations.